-AERO 341 OUALITY ASSURANCE IN AVIATION
+AERO 341 QUALITY ASSURANCE IN AVIATION

 This course provides students with an appreciation of quality assurance programs, quality management and quality control philosophies, in order to prevent unnecessary loss or damage to aircraft or property, or injury to human life in parallel with improving the efficiency of an aviation business.
-The course includes topics relating to tasks and features of QAP, evaluation concept and quality verification inspections, personnel evaluation, special functions of OAP, OA documentation, management and implementation of OAP, statistical methods in OC, ISO9001, and the 5S concept.
+The course includes topics relating to tasks and features of QAP, evaluation concept and quality verification inspections, personnel evaluation, special functions of QAP, QA documentation, management and implementation of QAP.